City Boy (band): Non-Album B-Sides

-Covers

-"The Day the Earth Caught Fire" has since been covered twice, once in 1999 by Swedish hard rockers Lion's Share, and again in 2000 by Jørn Lande with Ronni Le Tekrø on guitar and Sid Ringsby on bass.

 Reissues

+The German label Bear Tracks reissued the debut album in 1990 on both CD and LP.
+In 1993, Bear Tracks reissued The Day The Earth Caught Fire and Heads Are Rolling on CD.

 In 1998, the first four City Boy albums were reissued in two double-CD sets by Renaissance Records.

 In 2004, Renaissance Records reissued the compilation album Anthology.

 In 2008, City Boy's first six albums were reissued on CD, for the first time as individual releases, by Renaissance Records.

 They also re-released the compilation album Anthology, with new cover art.

 In October 2009, Renaissance Records released City Boy's seventh and final studio album, It's Personal (1981), for the very first time on CD.

 In 2015, Cherry Red's Lemon Recordings reissued the first four albums, again in two double-CD sets, this time remastered from the original master tapes with added bonus tracks and new liner notes.